GeorgeVourkas/GeoWeather/README.md

 # Geoweather
-This ia a simple weather app that i made with react.js and it's using the OpenWeather API.
+This ia a simple weather app that is made with react.js and it's using the OpenWeather API.